QiaoranChelsea/own-Q-A/Install Doctest in Mac OS X.md

 ## 4. Find installation directory of doctest
   - when you choose the installer of Haskell platform
     - if you choose core installer,
-      - your installation directory might be in:  ~/.cabal/bin
+      - your installation directory might be:  ~/.cabal/bin
     - if you choose full installer,
-      - your installation firectory might be in:  ~/Library/Haskell/bin
+      - your installation firectory might be:  ~/Library/Haskell/bin

   - The way that I used to find installation directory is: using command line step by step